-A user of Malwarebytes has posted on its forums that the program has some major issue with the Windows 10 Creators Update.
-The user said that Malwarebytes is disabling Windows Defender program in Windows 10 Creators Update.
+A user of Malwarebytes has posted on its forums that the program has some major issue with the Windows 10 the recent Feature Update.
+The user said that Malwarebytes is disabling Windows Defender program in Windows 10.

 Malwarebytes deactivating Windows Defender